Cormac131/openflight-enclosure/202609/Cormac131/docs/assembly.md

 - Display is square in the bezel.
 - Camera / radar windows are unobstructed.
 - Unit does not rock; adjustable feet take the load, not the shell corners.

+If you like the design, [buy me a coffee](https://buymeacoffee.com/cormacmcgrath).